syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 ## Customize positioning

-The SfPopupLayout allows showing the popup content at various positions.
+The Xamarin Popup (SfPopupLayout) allows showing the popup content at various positions.

 The following list of options are available to position the SfPopupLayout in the desired position: